MarquisNecrosis/SVGArea/README.md

-This algorhitm is for calculating area of complex SVG elements.
-Here is three algorhitm for calculate area.
+This algorithm is for calculating area of complex SVG elements.
+Here is three algorithm for calculate area.

-All algorhitm needs id of svg element.
+All algorithm needs id of svg element.
 In demo is it `tutorial_svg`.
-In this svg element the algorhitm take every elements with class `area-calculate`.
+In this svg element the algorithm take every elements with class `area-calculate`.

 ```
 <rect x="352" y="1649" width="774" height="178" fill="#90929C" class="area-calculate random-generate" areagroup="2"></rect>
 ```

-# 1. Lazy algorhitm
+# 1. Lazy algorithm

-This algorhitm take every point in svg and trying it if, is in fill of svg element.
+This algorithm take every point in svg and trying it if, is in fill of svg element.
 After that, sums all points which are in fill and that is area.

 ### Using